Entry Points (2024)

 Course Overview

-Genetics and Genomics are fast evolving and exciting areas of the biological sciences involving the study and use of DNA based data.
-Genetics is the study of how the DNA molecule is the blueprint for functionality in every cell and also how it acts as the code that passes information from one generation to the next.
-Cutting edge DNA sequencing technologies can now generate vast quantities of genetic data.
-Genomics is the study and analysis of these DNA-based data with the goal of making important discoveries in areas such as medicine, agriculture, evolution, the environment and biotechnology.
+Genetics and Genomics are fast evolving and exciting areas of the biological sciences involving the study and use of DNA-based data.
+Genetics is the study of how DNA in the cell provides the instructions for life, and also how it acts as the code that passes information from one generation to the next.
+Modern DNA sequencing technologies can now generate vast quantities of genetic data.
+Genomics is the study and analysis of these DNA-based data with the goal of making important discoveries in areas such as medicine, agriculture, climate science, evolution, the environment and biotechnology.

-Creative problem-solving abilities, either working independently or collaboratively as part of a team.
+• Creative problem-solving abilities, either working on your own or collaboratively as part of a team.

 Applications and Selections